marcdomain/awslab/README.md

 ssh ec2-user@<DATABASE SERVER PRIVATE IP>
 ```

-**Note**: To enable SSH from the webserver, add the webserver security group id to the source on database SSH ingress.
+**Note**: To enable SSH from the webserver, copy the ssh key to the root of webserver and add the webserver security group id to the source on the database SSH ingress.

 - From Database server environment